One binary instead of eight systems

 vs Neo4j

-GreyCat gives you a native graph with typed nodes and dot-notation traversal, and adds native time-series, vector and full-text search inside the same engine and transaction — so you are not stitching Neo4j to a separate time-series, vector and keyword store.
-To be fair, Neo4j has a mature distributed cluster with horizontal scaling and a large Cypher ecosystem; GreyCat is single-node today.
+GreyCat gives you a native graph with typed nodes and dot-notation traversal — and adds native time-series, vector and full-text search inside the same engine and transaction.
+No stitching Neo4j to a separate time-series, vector and keyword store, and no Cypher to learn.

 vs InfluxDB / TimescaleDB